score-json/json/TSF/trustable/no-json-faults/NJF-06.1.md

     Erikhu1: 1.0
 ---

-The service accepts the empty object.
+The service provided by nlohmann/json accepts the empty object.

-sab